Help Center

 REST API Listings

-This module allows you to display information from third-party REST API using the Listing Grid widget or block.
+This module is intended to display information from third-party REST API using the Listing Grid widget/ block/element.

 calendar block with the usual width

-And that’s how the block looks when the FullWidth Block Editor module is enabled.
+And that’s how the block looks when the FullWidth WordPress block editor (Gutenberg) module is enabled.

 External Modules